imarquart/TOM-GamesOnNetworks/README.md

 We may now analyze this situation with pairwise dependencies between _A_ and _B_, as well as _B_ and _C_.
 If, however, _B_ anticipates in some way the actions of _A_ and _C_ when making his choice, then agent _A_'s payoff is now also indirectly influenced by the choice of _C_.
 We thus have to analyze a game on a network structure.
 Interdepencies can now be direct, indirect or entirely absent.

-An [https://en.wikipedia.org/wiki/Adjacency_matrix#Examples](adjacency matrix) represents these relationships succinctly.
+An [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix#Examples) represents these relationships succinctly.

 ## Groups as a precursor to networks

 The analysis of networks is a recent addition to Game Theory.
 Before the late 2000's,